 You should also check to see if the car’s engine or other parts have been modified in any way as modifications can make performance car insurance more expensive.

-Finding cheap car insurance for high-performance cars
+Finding high performance car insurance for less

 In order to get cheaper cover, first think about increasing your car’s security — fitting a tracking device or immobiliser will help attract a discount on your policy, as will keeping the car in a safe place away from public roads.